A comprehensive list of 2023 tech layoffs

 February 2023

-Announced on February 26, the company laid off more than 200 employees including Esther Crawford, Haraldur Thorleifsson and Leah Culver.
-Since Musk took over Twitter in October last year, the company’s headcount has fallen by over 70%.
+Announced on February 26, the company laid off more than 200 employees, including Esther Crawford, Haraldur Thorleifsson and Leah Culver.
+Since Musk took over Twitter in October last year, the company’s headcount has fallen by more than 70%.

 Poshmark